zanejahhesti/space-templates/python-app/README.md

 - `main.py` - This is the entry point of your app.
 This file contains the code to run your app.
 Do not change the name of this file.
 This file must contain an identifier `app` which is an instance of **asgi** (e.g. FastAPI) or **wsgi** (e.g. Flask).

 - `requirements.txt` - This file contains the list of dependencies of your app.
 This file is optional.
-Add `deta` to this file to avoid issues with the old `deta` python sdk.
+Add `deta` to this file to avoid issues with the old `deta-python-sdk`.

 - `Spacefile` - This is the config file for space cli to deploy your app.
 To know more about this file please refer to [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile) guide.
 - `Discovery.md` - This file contains the information about your app to present on the [Space App Marketplace](https://deta.space/discovery).